Highland Village Homeowners Association

 Q: What else could affect completion of this project?

-A: The biggest factor will be how quickly our HOA can pass and then collect a special assessment to reach the 70% down payment required for work to start.
+A: The biggest factor has been how quickly our HOA has been able to collect the special assessment amount from Lot owners.
+We are happy to report that as of July 11, we have collected the down payment required for work to start.

 Q: Can I build my own mailbox/post?